brn378/QENTANGLE/README.md

-# entangled
+# QENTANGLE
-Entangled - quantum education library
+QENTANGLE - quantum education library

-Entangled Quantum Education Library
+QENTANGLE Quantum Education Library
 ==========================
 A simple Python 3.11 library to introduce quantum computing concepts to G6-12/post-secondary students.
 A companion to the Entangled: Jasmine & the Quantum Sword educational program by the Center for Science Engagement.
 This library provides basic quantum gates, quantum circuits, and entanglement operations.